Semantic SEO Services

 What is topical authority and how is it built?

-Topical authority is the degree to which Google trusts your website as a comprehensive, accurate source on a particular subject.
-A site with high topical authority on "plumbing services in Melbourne" will rank for many plumbing-related queries, not just the ones it has pages for — because Google sees it as the go-to source for that topic in that location.
+Topical authority is the degree to which Google trusts your website as an accurate, thorough source on a particular subject.
+A site with high topical authority on"plumbing services in Melbourne" will rank for many plumbing-related queries, not just the ones it has pages for, because Google sees it as the go-to source for that topic in that location.

 Topical authority is built through three things working together: breadth (covering all the subtopics within your niche), depth (covering each subtopic thoroughly enough that Google can't find a more complete source), and structure (organizing content and linking it together so Google can understand the relationships between topics).